 "The implication of this for particles is clear: they should travel on null 5D geodesics.
 This idea has recently been taken up in the literature, and has a

 considerable future.
 It means that what we perceive as massive particles in 4D are akin to photons in 5D."

-Updated August 2018 by Rob van Linden
+This site is maintained by Rob van Linden